 No. The Costa Mesa Sanitary District collects and recycles residential trash from single family residences and small multi-family residences (with 4 units or less).
 The City of Costa Mesa is responsible for the collection and recycling of trash from larger multi-family residences and businesses.
 For information about multi-family and business trash collection, please visit the City of Costa Mesa's website.

 How do I transfer trash collection service to my name?

-CMSD collects its solid waste fees as special assessments on the property tax bill.
-The property owner is always billed, so there is no need to transfer services to another person.
-If a property is sold, the property tax bill will go to the new owner.
+CMSD collects its solid waste fees as special assessments on your property tax bill.
+The property owner receives the property tax bill, so there is no need to transfer services upon moving in or out of a property.
+When a property is sold, the property tax bill is automatically transferred to the new owner.

 What is considered hazardous waste?

 The following materials are considered hazardous waste and must not be placed in your trash carts:

 Motor oil, motor oil filters, paints and solvents, transmission fluid, gasoline, medical waste (e.g. hypodermic needles), batteries, anti-freeze, pesticides and herbicides, cleaners (e.g. spot removers, oven cleaner, etc), and e-waste (e.g. electronic devices, televisions, computers, fluorescent lamps and tubes, etc.).
 These items can be picked up curbside FREE of charge through the District' Household Hazardous Waste Collection Program.